Codium-ai/AlphaCodium/README.md

 ## Broader Applicability
-While this work presents results on the CodeContests dataset, we believe that it has a broader applicability.
+While this work presents results on CodeContests dataset, we believe that it has a broader applicability.

 First and foremost, we feel that the proposed AlphaCodium [flow](./pics/proposed_flow.png), with reasonable adjustments, can be used as a more general framework for other code generation tasks.